Bioconductor/BBS/Doc/Build-Machine-Network.md

 ## hosts files

-If Route53 is modified to resolve the master builders to their private IPs, the hosts files on the workers can also be cleaned up.
+If Route53 is modified to resolve the primary builders to their private IPs, the hosts files on the workers can also be cleaned up.

 On the '1' series workers, remove this line from the hosts file: